Arctican4Real/odin-recipes/README.md

 #Odin-Recipes
-First project on "THe odin project" course
+First project on "The odin project" course